 On several occasions we’ve been able to work with the author to turn their ‘almost complete’ manuscript into the finished article.

 Here are a few examples where we’ve developed the title and produced the print and eBook editions.
+Click on the images to see them on sale worldwide on Amazon!

 If you’d like us to help you get your project into print or screen then drop us a line to tell us more about it and we’ll work out the best and most cost-effective way to make that happen for you.